alantothe/location-utils/docs/EXTERNAL_APP.md

 **"The following field is invalid: gallery.0.image"**
 - MediaAsset ID doesn't exist
-- Verify you're using the correct ID from upload response: `data.doc.id`
+- Verify we're using the correct ID from upload response: `data.doc.id`

 **"Value must be unique" (title field)**
 - Title already exists in database